 There seems to be a bit of fear mongering going on the the Yoga world regarding touch.
 Indeed there are those that have taken what is essentially a healing part of humanity and have used it inappropriately causing harm, trauma and fear.
 Indeed with the important rise of Trauma Informed Practices, we are taking steps to create and hold safe space for our students.
 This should not mean though that we throw the baby out with the bath water.

 Touch can be a very important part of the physical asana practice.
 It can tremendously help one connect to sensation and prompt embodiment, especially if someone has experienced trauma.
 Touch more often than not is not the first course of action on the path of trauma healing.
-It may come well down the line, but it has been proven to be effective in helping someone get past certain blocks.
+It may come well down the line, but it has been proven to be effective in helping someone get past certain blocks such as disembodiment and disassociation.
+Touch can help strengthen proprioception and interoception.

 As a Yoga teacher and Thai Massage bodyworker I touch alot.
-I do a lot of diaphragmatic work helping people to breath better which believe it or not Yogis are often some of the worst breathers, getting caught in habitual belly breathing.
+I do a lot of diaphragmatic work helping people to breath better which believe it or not, Yogis are often some of the worst breathers, getting caught in habitual belly breathing.
 Recently I placed my hands on an elderly gentleman's ribcage during a bodywork session and asked him to breath deeply into his ribcage and expand against my hands.
 The result, tears.
-He was overwhelmed that no one had ever done that to him and he had never "thought" about breathing let alone actually feeling it until that very moment.
+He was overwhelmed that no one had ever guided him that way and he had never "thought" about breathing let alone actually feeling it until that very moment.
 Some more poking and prodding and some homework, Pranayama exercises, and he's moving his entire body mindfully and with much more ease.
 In 72 years he'd never thought about breathing and without "touch" he might not have.
 Mind blown and compassion ignited.
-I have experienced similar experiences during Yoga classes as well.
+I have experienced similar experiences during Yoga classes.

 What I've referred to above is more intentionally therapeutic touch when dealing with bodywork or trauma.
 While this training is not rooted in therapeutic touch, I strive to highlight the importance of touch and the power and potential it holds when used with good intent, compassion and intelligence.